-- The update is completed without errors when the red and yellow LEDs of the status bar are flashing (1Hz) If only the red LED of the status bar is flashing, an error has occurred. - Power 0 51 - 8.
-Turn power OFF and ON. - ⇒ After the start-up, the CPU is ready for operation with the new firmware.
+- bar are flashing (1Hz) Power 0

+- 8. Turn power OFF and ON.

+- \Rightarrow After the start-up, the CPU is ready for operation with the new firmware.
 The current firmware version can be determined via the web page of the CPU.